 Skip to content

-Project tuning and plugins
+Project Tuning and Plugins

 Project tuning is how Orcho stops treating a repository as an anonymous folder of files.
 Start with the smallest useful tuning, then add stronger policy only when the project needs it.